Exploring the complexity of our sustainability stories

 What do you demand of your people?
 What’s your complex story that needs exploring?
 Are you recycling vigorously, yet powering yourselves with fossil fuel generated electricity?
 Are you transporting your goods in biofuel vehicles only to lose track of your plastic packaging?
 Are you making technology for good, which is inadvertently doing harm?
 The complex sustainable innovation problems we all know don’t have simple solutions, but perhaps having open dialogue about them is a good first step.

-Mark Quest is a Consultant at Impact.
-You can connect with Mark here.
+Mark Quest is a Senior Consultant at Impact.